-Incomplete appeal requests and appeal requests beyond the submission timeframe will be rejected.
-Compete and timely appeal requests will be reviewed by a psychiatrist not involved in the initial denial or modification of the request for payment authorization reviews the information.
+Incomplete appeal requests and appeal requests beyond the submission timeframe are rejected.
+Complete and timely appeal requests are reviewed by a psychiatrist not involved in the initial denial or modification of the request for payment authorization.
 The provider receives a written decision within sixty (60) days of Optum receiving the request.